Partido Demokratiko Pilipino: Merger into PDP–Laban and 1986 snap election

-In February 1983, PDP formally merged with Lakas ng Bayan (LABAN; Tagalog for "People's Power"), the party founded by former senator Benigno Aquino Jr. in 1978.
+In early 1982, talks began between Pimentel Jr. and former senator Benigno Aquino Jr. on the possible merge of PDP with Lakas ng Bayan (LABAN; lit.
+'People's Power'), the party founded by Aquino in 1978 for the Interim Batasang Pambansa elections.
+In a letter sent by Aquino to Senator Lorenzo Tañada dated March 16, Aquino stressed the "umbrella organization" status of LABAN rather than as a political party, being composed of members coming from other political parties.
+Furthermore, Aquino thought that the merger was not a wise move, given: 1) LABAN's more established name compared to PDP, which was just recently organized; 2) the aforementioned "umbrella organization" status compared to PDP's nature as a political party, and; 3) that some members of LABAN may find the rules of PDP questionable.
+However, despite these initial concerns, in February 1983, PDP formally merged with LABAN.
 The merger was complementary, as PDP was mass-based and had its bailiwick in Visayas and Mindanao, while LABAN was composed of traditional politicians and had its bailiwick in Luzon and Metro Manila.

 In August 1983, Aquino was assassinated.
 This, along with an economic crisis, plunged Marcos' popularity and sparked protests.
 In the parliamentary election of 1984, PDP–Laban and the United Nationalist Democratic Organization (UNIDO) were the major opposition groups.
 PDP–Laban won six seats.
 That same year, in anticipation of a snap election, influential opposition figures convened to select a common presidential candidate.
 Pimentel was included in their shortlist of eleven possible standard bearers.
 However, UNIDO nominated Salvador Laurel as their presidential candidate.
 In October 1985, Chino Roces launched the Cory Aquino for President Movement (CAPM), which aimed to nominate Aquino's widow, Corazon, as the opposition's presidential candidate.
 PDP–Laban was a strong supporter of the movement.
 In November 1985, Marcos called for a snap presidential election.
 Later that month, the opposition parties including PDP–Laban formed a new coalition called Laban ng Bayan.
 Laurel eventually gave way and became Corazon Aquino's running mate under the UNIDO-Laban ng Bayan coalition.

 PDP–Laban then aligned itself with UNIDO, which became the main group and leader of the coalition that opposed Marcos.
 After the People Power Revolution of 1986, which saw Aquino and Laurel proclaimed president and vice president respectively, PDP–Laban continued its alliance with UNIDO until the latter's dissolution in 1987.